-There’s a lot of great flight finding apps on this list and to confuse you further, Hipmunk is also a great app.
+There’s a lot of great flight finding apps on this list, and to confuse you further, Hipmunk is also a great app.
 Like all of the above, it’s an app that makes it very easy to find cheap flights.
-Just like Kayak and Skyscanner it also presents deals on hotels and car hires.
+Just like Kayak and Skyscanner, it also presents deals on hotels and car hires.

 The app has a good sorting mechanism to minimize layovers and price.
 You can even sort by flights that have Wi-Fi if you’re into the sort of thing.
 The app lets you find new places based on your style and chosen dates.
-You can choose to receive alerts for flights to your favorite cities.
-There are a plethora of options that make this app on the top the heap(Munk, ba da bing!).
+You can receive alerts for flights to your favorite cities.
+There are a plethora of options that make this app on the top of the heap(Munk, ba da bing!).

 6 – MOMONDO

 Things that should have been included in the app (that is on the website) is the handy trip finder option to let you enter your budget and find suitable destinations within your price range.
 Also missing the flight analyzer to find the right balance between price and date range of travel.
 There is, however, a price calendar that makes up for it.
-Overall, Momondo is a handy little app that I sometimes use to cross check and compare prices between the other search aggregators.
+Overall, Momondo is a handy little app that I sometimes use to cross-check and compare prices between the other search aggregators.